[ home ] [ years ] [ history ] [ related ] [ where? ] [ about ] [ links ]

 About this website and its author:

-This website is a project of Robert Liebermann.
-I felt that this was important because of my great admiration and affection for the Michigan Conservation/Natural Resources magazine, and the dearth of information on the subject.
-I think that the things that the magazine said were important in their time and still are.
+I felt that this effort was important because of my great admiration and affection for the Michigan Conservation/Natural Resources Magazine, and the dearth of information about that not-so-long extinct publication.
+I think that the things that the magazine communicated were important in their time and still are today.

 The content: